 In biopharmaceutical/pharmaceutical development, it is necessary to characterize the safety of the components of a drug product.
 Such assessments are important to ensure the health and safety of manufacturers, health care providers, and patients.
-ToxStrategies scientists, including board-certified toxicologists, are experts in preparing toxicology monographs.
+Scientists at ToxStrategies Consulting Services, including board-certified toxicologists, are experts in preparing toxicology monographs.
 Such monographs are tailored to the needs of the client and evaluate the potential health hazards of product- and process-related impurities, degradants, solvents, and novel excipients in drug substances and drug products.

 Selected examples of our experience include:

 - Assessment of impurities, degradants, novel excipients, and solvents, including growth factors and other biological components